 Can I contribute to an ISA for someone else?

 When you die, your ISA forms part of your estate, and will be subject to inheritance tax like any other asset.
 It will remain open until either the administration of the estate is completed, or it is closed by the executor.
-If neither of these things occurs, it will be closed three years after your death.
+If neither of these happen, it will be closed three years after your death.

 You can leave your ISA to whoever you choose in your will.
 If you have a Stocks and Shares ISA, the investments can be transferred to your beneficiary, or they can be sold and the proceeds paid to the beneficiary.